How to Access the Startup Folder on Windows 11/10

 \users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

-1. Right-click Windows and open File Explorer.
+1. Right-click the Windows icon and open File Explorer.

 Open the Startup Folder for All Users in Windows